ml-archive/CoreDataDandy/README.md

 **@primaryKey**

 Add this decoration to the entity's userInfo to specify which property on the entity functions as its primaryKey.
-For iOS 9 and later, use uniqueConstraints instead.

 **@mapping**

 Add this decoration to a property to specify an alternate mapping for this property.
 For instance, if a property is named "abbreviatedState," but the json value for this property is found at the key "state," add @mapping : state to the abbreviatedState's userInfo.

-**@NO**
+**@false**

 Use this decoration in conjunction with the @mapping keyword to disable mapping to the property.
-For instance, if your entity has an attribute named "secret" that you'd prefer to map yourself, add @mapping : @NO to secret's userInfo.
+For instance, if your entity has an attribute named "secret" that you'd prefer to map yourself, add @mapping : @false to secret's userInfo.

 **@singleton**